tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 _Recharge 6+:_ When an attack or effect deals ongoing damage to you that a save ends, you can roll an immediate save against it.

 **Quirk:** Doesn't notice social slights or insults.

 ---

+#### Cape of Flight

+_Recharge 16+:_ When you activate this cape, you may fly until you attack or are hit by an attack.
+Most versions of this cape grant flight by transforming into a diaphanous greatcloak that catches unseen updrafts and lifts you up like a leaf on the wind; others just conceal the bat wings you grew when you first put on the cloak.

+**Quirk:** Drawn to bright lights and exposed flames, like a moth.

+---

+#### Cloak of Misdirection

+_Recharge 16+:_ When engaged by two or more enemies, if one of them strikes you with a melee attack, you may activate the cloak to have that melee attack also strike another engaged foe.
+The same attack roll is applied to this new extra target, so it is possible that an attack that hit you still misses the second target.
+You may not use any powers or abilities that avoid attacks or negate damage in conjunction with the cloak – you have to feel the pain before you can share it.

+**Quirk:** Gets into fights a little too readily.

+---